WordPress/meta-environment/README.md

 1. `git pull origin master`
-1. If the new site is not part of an existing multisite/multi-network installation, then you can simply run `vagrant halt && vagrant up --provision`.
+1. If the new site is not part of an existing multisite/multi-network installation, then you can simply run `vagrant halt && vagrant up --provision`
-1. If the new site is part of an existing installation (like `wordpressorg.dev`), then you'll need to delete the `public_html` folder and database for that site, and then run `vagrant halt && vagrant up --provision`.
-Don't forget to backup any uncommitted patches that you're working on.
+1. If the new site is part of an existing installation (like `wordpressorg.dev`), then you'll need to delete the `public_html` folder and database for that site, and then run `vagrant halt && vagrant up --provision`
+	1. Don't forget to backup any uncommitted patches that you're working on.

 If you're upgrading from an older copy of WME -- prior to December 4, 2014 -- then the best way to upgrade is just to start from scratch, since the repository has changed so much.
 Prior to the 4th, WME was a full fork of VVV, including the virtual machine, rather than just a collection of scripts that runs in an existing